-Marketers, researchers, practitioners, and software vendors coined the "Second Wave" and "Third Wave" of ERP implementations during the past 8 These characterize the time frame in the years. system implementation and operation, after the base system has been installed, and the "go live" point has occurred, and refer to major updates enhancements to the software.
-These normally include business processes such as the of implementations Customer Relationship Management (CRM) and Supply Chain Management (SCM) modules.
+Marketers, researchers, practitioners, and software vendors coined the "Second Wave" and "Third Wave" of ERP implementations during the past 8 These characterize the time frame in the vears. system implementation and operation, after the base system has been installed, and the "go live" point has occurred, and refer to major updates and enhancements to the software.
+These normally include processes such business as the Customer implementations of Relationship Management (CRM) and Supply Chain Management (SCM) modules.
 These efforts all provide valueadded contributions to the ERP system and take the organization to the point of leveraging the system for overall operational and financial gains, i.e. ROI opportunities and value chain optimization (Hawking, McCarthy & Stein, 2004; Stein, Hawking, & Foster, 2004, 2003; Smith, & Fingar, 2003; Deloitte Consulting, 1999).